zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

     ![Integration Task](./images/integrationtask.png " ")

-   As part of the process of creation you need to select the project and the data flow you just created in **Task 3**.
-If there are any errors with the data flow you would need to fix those until it successful validates as shown in the image below.
+   As part of the process of creation, you need to select the project and the data flow you just created in **Task 3**.
+If there are any errors with the data flow you would need to fix those until it successfully validates as shown in the image below.

     ![Create Task](./images/createtasktwo.png " ")

 2. Go to your data integration workspace and select the **Applications** link.
 Then click **Create an Application**.
 Give it a name and click **Create**.

 3. Navigate back to the data integration workspace.
-Click on the **Projects** link in the workspace and selecting the project you created in **Task 3**.
+Click on the **Projects** link in the workspace and select the project you created in **Task 3**.

 4. Click on the Tasks link in the **Details** menu, select the contextual menu for the task you just created, and click **Publish to Application**.
 Select the application you just created.